Mailbox Client Intel® FPGA IPs User Guide

 • Write again the command header to (base address + 1).

-You must send commands in the correct order to the Command or Command last word register, as described in the Writing Command Packet.
+You must send commands in the correct order to the Command or Command last word register, as described in Writing Command Packet.
 Failure to send commands in the correct order can result in loss of services for all mailbox clients, including the following standalone IP cores:

 • Temperature Sensor Intel® FPGA IP